-1. Adding the Penalties for Faults at the obstacles and the time Penalties, gives the Score obtained by the Athlete for their round.
-Time may be taken into consideration to separate equality for first place and/or following places according to the conditions set forth for the Competition.
+- 1. Adding the Penalties for Faults at the obstacles and the time Penalties, gives the Score obtained by the Athlete for their round.
+Time may be taken into consideration to separate equality for first place and/or following places according to the conditions set forth for the Competition. - 2.
+Separate Penalties for Faults at the obstacles and the time Penalties, as well as the total Penalties incurred by the Athlete/Horse combination, must be included in the official results.